bluesky-dev12/MapLoader_IniMaker/README.md

 TrackTexturePath=PathToTextures\
 MapModelLODPath=PathToLOD\
 MapCollisionPath=PathToColisions
 3. Save and Run it.
-It will generate all info for Map.
-Easy...
+It will generate the ini for the map with all stuff in it.